tendermint/tendermint/docs/tendermint-core/configuration.md

 # Maximum number of outbound peers to connect to, excluding persistent peers
 max_num_outbound_peers = 10

+# List of node IDs, to which a connection will be (re)established ignoring any existing limits
+unconditional_peer_ids = ""

+# Maximum pause when redialing a persistent peer (if zero, exponential backoff is used)
+persistent_peers_max_dial_period = "0s"

 # Time to wait before flushing messages out on the connection
 flush_throttle_timeout = "100ms"